deco-sites/start/README.md

 ---

 NOTE: To edit or create new pages with existing components, you don't need to edit the code!
-Just go to any page and hit `Ctrl+Shift+E` to open the editor of the current page you're seeing.
+Just go to any page and hit `.` to open the editor of the current page you're seeing.

 ---